-10.1 GENERAL
+10.1 General

-- 1. Reinforcing steel bars are provided as specified on the structural drawings for the project, provided by the project engineer. - 2.
-Vertical bars are provided 25 mm (1") less than the height of the wall.
-The vertical bars are placed in the required component and spacing as required by the structural drawings.
+1. Reinforcing steel bars are provided as specified on the structural drawings for the project.

+2. Vertical bars are provided 25 mm (1") less than the height of the wall.
+The vertical bars are placed in the box connectors or in the cells of the panels.
 Wire hoops are tack welded or tie wired to the bars at 600 mm (2') from each end and at 3 m (10') maximum, with a minimum of two hoops per bar.
-The hoops are sized to suit the diagonal dimension of the component and are bent lightly as required.
+The hoops are sized to suit the diagonal dimension of the box connector and are bent lightly when used in a panel.
 The hoops are located on the bars to suit the specified location of the bars within the width of the wall.
+3. Typically, the vertical bars are erected as the wall erection proceeds and must be installed prior to the horizontal bars, except at corners.